 TAMIA COLEMAN, 19

 Tamia Coleman, born and raised in Pittsburgh, Pennsylvania, is a writer, activist, and a huge advocate for youth changing the world.
 She is currently a student at Lincoln University where she majors in Strategic Communications.
-Coleman is a Dean’s List student that has maintained a total of four internships alongside of a Resident Advisor Position while also being one of the Youth Activism Coordinators for 1Hood Media.
+Coleman is a Dean’s List student who has maintained a total of four internships while holding a Resident Advisor Position and being one of the Youth Activism Coordinators for 1Hood Media.